Skip to content

 Supported parameters:

--t: Conversion type, options include wandb, tensorboard, and mlflow. • -p: SwanLab project name. • -w: SwanLab workspace name. • --cloud: (bool) Whether the upload mode is "cloud", default is True. • -l: Log directory path. • --mlflow-url: URL of the MLflow service. • --mlflow-exp: MLflow experiment ID.
+-t: Conversion type, options include wandb, tensorboard, and mlflow. • -p: SwanLab project name. • -w: SwanLab workspace name. • --cloud: (bool) Whether the upload mode is "cloud", default is True. • -l: Logdir path. • --mlflow-url: URL of the MLflow service. • --mlflow-exp: MLflow experiment ID.

-If --mlflow-exp is not specified, all experiments under the specified project will be converted; if specified, only the designated experiment group will be converted.
+If --mlflow-exp is not specified, all experiments under the project will be converted.
+If specified, only the designated experiment will be converted.

 python